nlohmann/json/doc/mkdocs/docs/api/macros/json_use_implicit_conversions.md

 ## Default definition

-By default, implicit conversions are enabled
+By default, implicit conversions are enabled.

 ```cpp
 #define JSON_USE_IMPLICIT_CONVERSIONS 1